aaronbloomfield/ccc/hws/metamask/index.md

 ### Submission

+You will need to fill in the various values from this assignment into the [metamask.py](metamask.py.html) ([src](metamask.py)) file.
+That file clearly indicates all the values that need to be filled in.
+That file, along with your Solidity source code, are the only files that must be submitted.
+The 'sanity_checks' dictionary is intended to be a checklist to ensure that you perform the various other aspects to ensure this assignment is fully submitted.

-There are *five* forms of submission for this assignment; you must do all five.
+There are *four* forms of submission for this assignment; you must do all four.

-Submission 1: You should submit just your `auctions.html` contract to Gradescope.
+Submission 1: You should submit your `auctions.html` file, along with your completed `metamask.py` file, to Gradescope.
 In particular, you are NOT submitting any Solidity code for this assignment.  **NOTE:** Gradescope cannot fully test this assignment, as it does not have access to the private blockchain.
-So it can only check that the right file has been submitted.

-Submission 2: You need to have your web page deployed on the departmental servers.
-It should be in your `~/public_html` directory there.
+So it can only do a few sanity tests (correct files submitted, successful compilation, valid values in auction.py, etc.).

-Submission 3: You must have deployed your Auctioneer_v2 smart contract to our private Ethereum blockchain.
+Submission 2: You must deploy your Auctioneer_v2 smart contract to our private Ethereum blockchain.
 It's fine if you deploy it a few times to test it.
-Presumably the smart contract address for this is in the auctions.html file that you submitted to Gradescope (and that you put on the departmental server).
+The smart contract address for this needs to be the same as the one in your submitted `auctions.html` file.

+Submission 3: You need to have your auctions.html properly working at https://www.cs.virginia.edu/~mst3k/auctions.html, where `mst3k` is your userid.
+This means it needs to be in your `~/public_html` directory on the departmental servers.
+You should have web.js (or web3.min.js) in that website directory.
+Needless to say, it should properly connect to your deployed DAO smart contract.

 Submission 4: You need to start a few auctions.
 Mint some NFTs, start some auctions.
 You should start three auctions using the NFT images that you created for the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.

-Submission 5: You will need to submit your information via a Google form, the link to which is on the Collab landing page.